By Vicki Olds, aka Shibumi – “Snowpals Reporter At-Large”

-Founded in 1999 by a small group of friends; we are now 8,128 members and growing.
-Celebrating our 20th year of helping to connect folks to expand their circle of snow sports activity partners.
+Founded in 1999 by a small group of friends; we are now 8,225 members and growing.
+Celebrating our 21st year of connecting folks to expand their circle of snow sports activity partners.

 * To get an idea of folks who join SnowPals, the following are some excerpts of newly joined members’ intros from December 2018 to March 2019:

 “I am an intermediate skier living in the East Bay.
 “I’d like to go ski more often than I used to.
 Willing to team up with others to share rides to Tahoe.
 I have flexible schedule and can go most days during the week.
 I am professional in the tech field.
 Prefer to go Kirkwood, Heavenly & Northstar.” – John